fedspendingtransparency/data-act-broker-backend/doc/api_docs/user/active_user.md

 # GET "/v1/active\_user/"
-Gets the information of the current that is logged in to the system.
+Gets the information of the active user that is logged into the system.

 ## Sample Request
 `/v1/active_user/`